m-masterton/Max-Notes/Zettlekasten/Processor Scheduling.md

 Advantages:
 1. It is fairly simple to implement
-2. Helps to guarantee a reasonable response time, effective if all processes are of similar priority and size
+2. Helps to guarantee a reasonable response time, effective if all job s are of similar priority and size

 Disadvantages:
-1. It does not take into account how important a process is.
-An important, high priority process will have to wait just as long as an unimportant, low priority process
+1. It does not take into account how important a job is.
+An important, high priority job will have to wait just as long as an unimportant, low priority job
-2. If an important process is long, it will take forever to finish
+2. If an job is long, it will take forever to finish

 ### First Come First Served